tobixen/libvmod-ratelimit/README.rst

 DESCRIPTION
 ===========

-This vmod allows simple rate limiting logics to be implemented in vcl.  (this does not work out very well at the moment due to a varnish-bug or perhaps a misunderstanding - see https://www.varnish-cache.org/trac/ticket/1145 )
+This vmod should allow simple rate limiting logics to be implemented in vcl.

+Bummer - this module does not work as intended due to a misunderstanding of the API - see https://www.varnish-cache.org/trac/ticket/1145 ).
+Not sure when I will get time to fix it, but hopefully before the summer.

 FUNCTIONS
 =========